pedroabelleira/jlisp/README.md

 ;; And now we have classes, etc
 ```

+#### Debugger
+Implementing a basic debugger should not be hard.
+The idea is to replicate the functionality of the
+interpreter, but with added functionality to break execution.

+#### "Compiler"
+- Implement a "compiler" to Javascript.
+I.e. produce a standalone Javascript program which can
+be distributed and would work in any decent runtime (Nashrom).

 ### Small things
 - Add lots of functions for numbers, strings and lists.
 We need to decide what standard to follow.
 One obvious possibility is to take Common Lisp, but change the naming conventions to be more
 modern: use '!' and not 'q' as suffix to indicate mutability, use '?' and not 'p' to indicate
 boolean functions, use x->y to indicate a function which transforms from x to y in a
 canonical way, etc.
-- Add standard List macros, natively if needed and later in Lisp (if defmacro finally works)
-- Implement a "compiler" to Javascript.
-I.e. produce a standalone Javascript program which can
-be distributed and would work in any decent runtime (Nashrom).
 - Implement a non trivial Lisp program which runs on the interpreter
 - Implement a 'scheme' macro (to be used as (require 'scheme)) which renames the existing
 functions and variables to look more like scheme.
 The objective is to be able to try